WesamAlmasri/reading-notes/code-401/class-03.md

 ### The request lifecycle can be “injected” middleware at any point before any route handler.

-### Express could raise an error with “Request headers sent twice, cannot start a second response” if the we're already in the Body or Finished state, but some function tried to set a header or statusCode.
+### Express could raise an error with “Request headers sent twice, cannot start a second response” if the we're already in the Body or Finished state, but some function tried to set a header or statusCode

 ## Terms